Create your account

 The best salespeople understand that they operate in a competitive marketplace.
 Not only do they not ignore their competition, but they are also happy to compare what they have to offer against a competitor's offerings.
 An understanding of your competitive landscape helps you close a sale.

 In an age where competitor products are a Google search away, your prospects are likely well-aware of their options.
-To pitch to such customers, you'd need to be well-prepared to answer questions about why your product is a better fit for their needs.
+To pitch deck to such customers, you'd need to be well-prepared to answer questions about why your product is a better fit for their needs.

 One fundamental model for analyzing competitiveness in your industry is Porter's Five Forces model.
 Developed in 1979 by Michael Porter of Harvard Business School, the model provides insights for a company to shape its strategy.